• Home

 I have found signed copies of classics while rummaging through the old books.
 I have found interesting out-of-print or first editions of classics that make a great gift on their own.
 Old books can be used in a variety of DIY projects.
 The pages can be used to make ornaments and as a background in scrap projects.
 You can also use the book to create a unique item such as this DIY Succulent Book Planter.

+Thrift stores are filled with so many amazing secondhand finds that are perfect to give as gifts!
+Thrift For gifts your family and friends will love!
 What are some of your favorite ways to use thrift store finds and create new things with them?
-Have you ever given a re-purposed thrift store find as a gift?
+Have you ever thrifted and gifted an item?
 I would love to hear your creative ideas!

 Other Frugal Holiday Tips